feup-infolab/army-ant/DOCKER.md

 # Docker image

-Currently, we provide a basic image to experiment with Army ANT, for version 0.3-rc3.
+Currently, we provide a [basic image](https://hub.docker.com/r/jldevezas/army-ant/tags/) to experiment with Army ANT 0.3.
 This image comes prepackaged with two indexes for a small subset of the INEX 2009 Wikipedia Collection.
 This subset, INEX 2009 3T-NL covers 3 topics (3T) and all the documents mentioned in the relevance judgments for these topics, excluding linked files (NL; i.e., no links).
 The instance includes the following engines, ranking functions and configurable parameters:

 * Lucene
   * TF-IDF